actris/data-management-plan/DMP/ACTRIS-DMP.md

 Detail on the data life cycle andA preliminary version of the data workflow (workflow diagrams for data production) for Atmospheric Simulation chamber data can be found in [Appendix 7](https://github.com/actris/data-management-plan/blob/master/DMP/ACTRIS-DMP.md#appendix-7-actris-atmospheric-simulation-chamber-data-centre-unit-asc-data-life-cycle-and-workflow-diagram).
 The definition of this workflow is still under progress and a finalized version will be available in 2020.

-### 3.6 ACTRIS data and services (ACCESS)
+### 3.6 ACTRIS Data Discovery, Virtual Access and Services (DVAS)
-ACTRIS Data Center is a distributed data centre, and ACTRIS data and services access unit (ACCESS) is responsible for organising access to measurement data from the topic data centre units, and documentation of procedures as support to observational and exploratory NFs.
-The ACCESS unit provides the ACTRIS web interface for data download, services and digital tools as well as performing data production of Level 3 data, and synergy data products.
+ACTRIS Data Center is a distributed data centre, and ACTRIS Data Discovery, Virtual Access and Services unit (DVAS) is responsible for organising access to measurement data from the topic data centre units, and documentation of procedures as support to observational and exploratory NFs.
+The DVAS unit provides the ACTRIS web interface for data download, services and digital tools as well as performing data production of Level 3 data, and synergy data products.

-The ACTRIS access web interface is called “The ACTRIS Data Centre” and incldues a meta data catalogue.
+The ACTRIS Data Discovery, Virtual Access and Services (DVAS) web interface is called “The ACTRIS Data Centre” and incldues a searchable metadata catalogue as well as other services.
 The main activities are **Discovery and access** to ACTRIS data and data products, overview of digital tools provided by the topical centres and the data centre units, documentation, software and tools for data production. **Visualisation** of ACTRIS data products. **Data production** of Level 3 data and synergy data products.
 The data centre also offers **bridge to external data bases and sources**.

-The ACTRIS ACCESS unit offer acecss to elaborated aerosol, cloud and trace gas data products, issued of advanced multi-instrument synergistic algorithms, long term reanalysis, modelling and satellite data and sources.
-These can be produced within the ACCESS unit, topic data centre units, topic centres, or extrnal contributions.
+The ACTRIS DVAS unit offer acecss to elaborated aerosol, cloud and trace gas data products, issued of advanced multi-instrument synergistic algorithms, long term reanalysis, modelling and satellite data and sources.
+These can be produced within the DVAS unit, topic data centre units, topic centres, or extrnal contributions.
 The list of ACTRIS level 3 data products is detailed in the [Appendix II](https://folk.nilu.no/~richard/actris-ri-variables/Appendix_II_ACTRIS-RI_level3_variables_21February2018.xlsx), and consiste of three main categories:

 	I. Level 3 data solely based on data from ACTRIS observational platforms